Gana Misra

 Real-World Stakes: Why Compliance Matters More Than Ever

 The regulatory environment has grown increasingly stringent.
-The SEC's new clawback rules (the "Clawback Rules") require FPIs to implement and enforce policies to recover certain compensation received by current or former executive officers during a three-year lookback period after certain restatements of financial information.
-These evolving requirements make staying current with Form 20-F filings more critical than ever.
+The SEC's clawback rules adopted under Exchange Act Rule 10D-1 require FPIs to implement and enforce policies to recover certain compensation received by current or former executive officers during a three-year lookback period after certain restatements of financial information.
+SEC Chair Gary Gensler noted at the time of adoption that these rules "strengthen the transparency and quality of corporate financial statements, and the accountability of corporate executives."
+These evolving requirements make staying current with Form 20-F filings critical for maintaining good standing.

 The Path Forward: Prevention and Remediation